georgia-tech-db/evadb/README.md

    - or pick from a variety of state-of-the-art ML engines for classic ML use-cases (classification, regression, etc.);
    - or bring your custom model built with any AI/ML framework using `CREATE FUNCTION`.

-Follow the [getting started](https://evadb.readthedocs.io/en/stable/source/overview/getting-started.html) guide with sample data to get on-boarded as fast as possible.
+Follow the [getting started](https://evadb.readthedocs.io/en/stable/source/overview/getting-started.html) guide to get on-boarded as fast as possible.

 ## Illustrative Queries